Updated: Jun 8

 Potential clients expect pricing to be on a website.

 People have become accustom to this speed.
 Information is everywhere, and if people can't access what they want within moments-- off to the next website.
-So photographers have to adapt to this, and at least offer some degree of pricing information to keep potential clients on their websites, or to have a chance to win their business.
+In the photography universe, there is no simple answer to this.
+Some photographers have adapted to this, and at least offer some degree of pricing information to keep potential clients on their websites, or to have a chance to win their business.
+When it come to custom photography, it is a disadvantage for some photographers to list pricing.
+Prices without much context may leave potential clients only seeing a number...and not understanding what that number entails.

-Having pricing readily available saves time (and exasperation) for everybody.
+Having pricing readily available saves time for some photographers.

 In 2020, the photographer's integrity is at stake.